 11 Drinks That Are A Red Flag For Baristas, According To A Coffee Expert

-Whether you have dreams of visiting the first Starbucks or prefer to stick to a local coffee shop, at least one important person standing between you and your beverage of choice: the barista.
+Whether you have dreams of visiting the first Starbucks or prefer to stick to a local coffee shop, there's one important person standing between you and your beverage of choice: the barista.
 As you probably already know, baristas are coffee experts.
 They're the ones who make the drink you select, often following special instructions to prepare it just how you like it.

 Advertisement